 To support this reform effort, NACDL released a video, titled America Needs Sensible Discovery Reform, a one-page summary of the federal legislation, and a compilation of case summaries, titled The Human Cost of Brady Violations.
 Following the release of the Material Indifference Report, Sen. Murkowski announced her intentions to re-introduce federal discovery reform legislation in the 114th Congress.

-In 2014, NACDL’s Board of Directors also approved model open-file legislation in 2014 that now serves as a blueprint for discovery reform nationwide.
+In 2014, NACDL’s Board of Directors also approved model open-file legislation that now serves as a blueprint for discovery reform nationwide.
 Through these model laws, as well as advocacy, research and resources, NACDL is likewise supporting the efforts of its state affiliates to enact fair disclosure rules and statutes across the nation.

 In addition, following news that the Department of Justice's Office of Legal Education published, but did not make available to the public, a text referred to as the Federal Criminal Discovery Blue Book, NACDL sought the disclosure of this document through a Freedom of Information Act (FOIA) request.
 DOJ denied the request, purportedly on privilege-based and law enforcement grounds.
 Although ultimately unsuccessful, NACDL did pursue legal action in the U.S. District Court for the District of Columbia to obtain disclosure.
-More information on the FOIA litigation is available here and here.

 Continue reading below